Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Semantic Architecture and Key Enabling Technologies

-Unlike the traditional paradigm that separates source and channel coding (SSCC), JSCC simultaneously exploits source statistics and channel conditions during encoding, enabling a more efficient reduction of redundancy while meeting target error-rate or distortion constraints.
-JSCC adopts variable-length coding guided by feature importance, ensuring that critical semantic information is prioritized in both protection and transmission.
-This property makes it particularly suitable for scenarios with strict latency or bandwidth constraints.
-Compared to legacy mobile systems, JSCC significantly mitigates the ``cliff effect'' in low-SNR or fast-fading channels and enables smooth performance degradation, thereby providing users with a more stable QoE~\cite{xu2021wireless, tung2022deepwive, yao2022semantic, xiao2023wireless}.
+Compared to legacy mobile systems, JSCC significantly mitigates the ``cliff effect'' in low-SNR or fast-fading channels and enables smooth performance degradation, thereby providing users with a more stable quality of experience (QoE)~\cite{xu2021wireless, tung2022deepwive, yao2022semantic, xiao2023wireless}.
 JSCC can be widely applied across the user plane, control plane, and data plane, as well as in application-specific scenarios and task-oriented services.
-To facilitate commercialization, the standard should specify baseline requirements for error-tolerance settings, variable code-length alignment, and end-to-end performance evaluation to keep different implementations consistent and interoperable.
+To facilitate commercialization, the standard should specify baseline requirements for error-tolerance settings, variable code-length alignment, and E2E performance evaluation to keep different implementations consistent and interoperable.